kragorg/dng/chapters/2025-11-08 — Dungeons and Gardens.md

 From the back of the formation, Elara draws.
 The arrowhead of her nocked shaft glows with a soft, silver light.
 The string sings.
 The arrow is a comet of purification, striking the wight just below the clavicle.
 There is a sound of cracking ancient bone and a hiss as holy energy sears unholy flesh.
 The creature reels.

-Kragor plants his feet, a rock in the swirling tide of battle.
-He extends a hand, a single, guttural word of hexing power clinging to the wight like a shroud.
+Kragor extends a hand, and murmers a single, guttural curse.
+Strands of a sallow, chartreuse glow cling to the wight like a shroud.
 Then he levels the new longsword, channeling his will through the thunder-grey steel.
-A beam of star-dusted darkness erupts from its tip, striking the creature with the force of entropy itself.
+A beam of star-dusted darkness erupts from its tip, striking the creature with otherworldly force.

 The wight ignores the arrows, the spells, the blade in its leg.
 It focuses its ancient hatred on the creature holding it.
 Its clawed fingers, hard as obsidian, dig into Whisper’s flesh.
 It is not a cut, but a violation.
 A sucking cold floods the tabaxi’s body, a chilling void where her life-force used to be.
 She feels a part of her soul being siphoned away, devoured by the abyss in the creature’s touch.
 Before she can even scream, its glowing green longsword scythes across her middle.
 The world dissolves into a final, agonizing slash of pain, and she collapses, a heap of grey fur on the cold stone.